JacobPulk/art/README.md

 - The program comes with many "core" artists named by those conventions.
 These were not made or manipulated by hand, but randomly created by this program and chosen/saved by me.
 You can use these and/or find your own.
 Remember that new images from old artists, even old versions of old artists, are still new.

-- A ptych is a blueprint for an image.
-A PNG can be rendered at any resolution from a ptych.
+- A **ptych** (from "triptych" or "polyptych"), also saved as a `.json` file, is the blueprint for an image.
+An image can be re-rendered at any resolution from its ptych.

-- Using the program simply consists of entering commands from the following lists.
+- Using the program essentially consists of entering commands from the following lists.

 <br>